MyEtherWallet/knowledge-base-v3/example/content/Bity Swap/What-do-I-do-if-my-swap-didnt-get-completed-or-was-canceled.md

 /*
-Title: What do I do if my Swap didn't get completed or was canceled?
+Title: Swap NOT Completed or Cancelled
 */

+"What do I do if my Swap didn't get completed or was cancelled?"

 <p>Due to the state of the Bitcoin network, time-based transactions can be tough at times of high volume.&nbsp;</p>
 <p>If you sent coins to the address specified but have not received coins in return, please reach out to support@myetherwallet.com AND support@bity.com.</p>